benlue/sql-soar/README.md

 ========

 ## What Is SOAR
 SOAR (Simple Object Adapter for Relational database) is a light-weight tool to harness SQL.
 It saves developers from the painstaking SQL hand-coding tasks.
-Not like most ORM solutions, **soar** gives back to developers the full control of how SQL statements are generated.
-SO**soar**AR has the following interesting features:
+Not like most ORM solutions, **soar** gives back to developers the full control of how SQL statements are generated. **soar** has the following interesting features:

 + Reusable: you can formulate a SQL statement into an expression.
 You can later invoke that SQL expression with various query conditions.